Maxim Ksuta

 19092013-18

-Special projects of Fifth Moscow Biennale Contemporary Art
+Special Projects of the Fifth Moscow Biennale of Contemporary Art

-Organizers: The State Literature Museum, VP Studio Curator: Vera Pogodina
+Organizers: The State Literary Museum, VP Studio Curator: Vera Pogodina

-Modern Russian conceptual art is largely related to the literature and text.
-Thus, participation in this project of artists from the Moscow’s conceptual school is very natural.
-The State Literary Museum has held exhibitions like “Fathers and Sons”, “Woe from Wit”, “Dead Souls.”
-Several previous exhibitions such as “War and Peace” were presented in the Moscow’s Central House of Artists (CHA).
+Modern Russian conceptual art is closely connected with literature and text, which makes the participation of artists from the Moscow conceptual school in this project particularly natural.
+The State Literary Museum has previously organized exhibitions such as “Fathers and Sons”, “Woe from Wit”, and “Dead Souls”.
+Several earlier projects, including “War and Peace”, were held at the Central House of Artists (CHA) in Moscow.

-This time we decided to focus on works of writer Alexander Ostrovsky (1823-1886), known for his flashy theater plays.
-Titles of his works – it’s an encyclopedia of aphorisms and quotations:
+This time, the organizers turned to the work of Alexander Ostrovsky (1823–1886), a playwright famous for his vivid and sharp theatrical plays.
+The titles of his works form a real encyclopedia of aphorisms and popular quotations:

-As in previous projects, the artists will present their perception of a given topic, and not narrative illustrations of scenes from a theater play of the 19th century.
+As in previous projects, the artists do not provide narrative illustrations of scenes from the 19th-century play, but rather their own artistic interpretation of the given theme.

-The exhibition will feature works by more than thirty contemporary Moscow’s artists from different generations and world’s views that will give on opportunity to see a whole spectrum of trends in contemporary Russian art.
+The exhibition will feature works by more than thirty contemporary Moscow artists from different generations and with different worldviews.
+This will give viewers the opportunity to see the full spectrum of trends and directions in contemporary Russian art.

 “Произведение труда”-N1